aleemrehmtulla/gitroulette/README.md

 ### How to install

-- Head to the [releases](https://marketplace.visualstudio.com/items?itemName=AleemRehmtulla.gitroulette) page and download the latest version
+- Head to the [marketplace](https://marketplace.visualstudio.com/items?itemName=AleemRehmtulla.gitroulette) page and install the latest version
 - Open Visual Studio Code and initiate the command palette (cmd + shift + p)
 - Run `Git Roulette: GTFOL` and begin shipping faster